Mandela's Mandala

 Thank you for visiting my Mandala site.
 I was introduced to the idea of Mandalas in April of 2007 by a lovely American lady named Stacy Wills who now sells her intricate and beautiful Mandalas commercially – you can enjoy a visit to her site Here.

-Mandalas have been around since ancient times in Asian, North American Native, Celtic and other cultures and were incorporated into the Christian church in the middle ages.
-They were popular during the hippy movement in the 60s and 70s – when you start looking for them you can see them in many places.
+Mandalas have been around since ancient times in Asian, North American Native, Celtic and other cultures and were incorporated into the Christian church during the Gothic period.
+They were popular during the hippy movement – when you start looking for them you can see them in many places.

-The thing I love about Mandalas is the art is very doable – you can get a good result just by repeating a pattern – sort of like looking through a Kaleidoscope - it is hard to go very wrong.
+The thing I love about Mandalas is the art is very doable – you can get a good result just by repeating a pattern – sort of like looking through a Kaleidoscope.
 Sometimes you wish you could change a colour but Mandalas teach you to live with your decisions.
-Mine, being approximately fourteen inches across, take me about four or five (or six or seven :-) hours to colour, plus the time to think about what I am going to do before I start and sketch the outlines of the shapes in pencil.
+Mine, being approximately fourteen inches across, take me many hours to colour which I find is the enjoyable part.
+The more difficult part is thinking about what I am going to do before I start and sketch the outlines of the shapes in pencil.

 Many people believe that circle art is sacred, many others think it is magical.
 I know that anytime a person believes that it is worth planning for and protecting blocks of time to nurture one's artistic self, then something opens up inside and creativity is released.
-This manifests not only in 'art’ but in how one puts a little more creativity into the everyday activities, how one lingers a little longer looking at a beautiful cloudscape.
+This manifests not only in 'art’ but in how one puts a little more creativity into the everyday activities.

 I would encourage anyone who, like me, felt that beginning art was daunting, to start with Mandalas and relax and release your colours out into the world.
 In a world when we are constantly being inundated with noise and facts - colouring is a welcome change of pace and a reversal of this process.